 Nevertheless, based on averages, people from different racial and ethnic groups, people can have different health needs as they may have an increased risk of specific diseases due to different genetic risk factors or have different prevalence of lifestyle and behavioural risk factors and may have some problems accessing services due to barriers such as language or due to cultural differences.
 There may also be increased lack of knowledge around what services are available and how they can be accessed.
 It is vital that these potential factors are considered so that everybody has good healthcare and access to services.

-In order to assess the different needs of people from different BAME backgrounds, it is essential to understand the health and wellbeing needs as well as understand any wider determinants of health (such as deprivation, housing, education, employment, etc) and differences in lifestyle and behaviour factors which may impact health in relation to the BAME community.
+In order to assess the different needs of people from different ethnic minority backgrounds, it is essential to understand the health and wellbeing needs as well as understand any wider determinants of health (such as deprivation, housing, education, employment, etc) and differences in lifestyle and behaviour factors which may impact health in relation to the ethnic minorities.
 However, this is not always easy.
-BAME status is not generally collected in a standard and comprehensive manner across different service areas with different organisations often collecting BAME data in different ways.
-This makes it more difficult to examine the health and wellbeing needs of the BAME community.
-Furthermore, the numbers of people accessing different services can be small for specific BAME groups, which makes the analysis of data difficult when dealing with small numbers as the data is not robust (see Small Numbers for more information).
+Ethnicity is not generally collected in a standard and comprehensive manner across different service areas with different organisations often collecting the data and classifying ethnicity in different ways.
+This makes it more difficult to examine the health and wellbeing needs of people from ethnic minority backgrounds.
+Furthermore, the numbers of people accessing different services can be small for specific ethnic minority groups, which makes the analysis of data difficult when dealing with small numbers as the data is not robust (see Small Numbers for more information).

 The Hull Picture